 It’s increasingly difficult to get this question across to people organically, but the truth of the matter is that marriages are businesses and like any business, there is some sort of agreement in place with respect to how it operates and what to do if it fails.
 In fact, I often refer to all of the parts of a divorce that a prenup covers, as the “business of divorce.”
 Because that’s how it is treated in the court of law.

-A prenuptial agreement (or as the streets say, “prenup”) is a marriage contract that is drafted and signed prior to marriage.
-It drafts out what will happen to community property or marital property (property that is acquired during the marriage- the specific terms depends on which state you are in) and what will happen to separate aka nonmarital property (property that belongs to each person individually and is not considered part of the marital estate).
+A prenuptial agreement (or as the kids say these days, “prenup”) is a contract that is drafted and signed prior to marriage, by two individuals getting married.
+It drafts out what will happen to community property or marital property (property that is acquired during the marriage- the specific terms depends on which state you are in) and what will happen to separate aka non-marital property (property that belongs to each person individually and is not considered part of the marital estate).

 Without a prenup, the division of this property in the event of a divorce is at the mercy of your state’s divorce law.
 An enforceable prenuptial agreement effectively allows you to circumvent your state’s divorce law.